 Belinda is a 14-year-old below-average student whose behaviors have begun to worsen in the past couple of years, consisting of swearing, storming out of classrooms, and knocking over desks.
 She has been suspended a few times.
 Because Belinda interacts minimally with other students, except when provoked, school teachers believe she is anxious around others, and recommend psychiatric treatment in discussions with her parents.
 Parents say her behavior is fine a home, and that the classroom teachers don’t know how to handle her.
 They request a CORE evaluation.
 The CORE evaluation does not indicate a need for further services, other than counseling.
 Parents reject the Individualized Educational Plan (IEP).

 Consulting Psychiatrist’s Response: Further discussions with parents indicate that, although there are no outward behavioral problems at home, Belinda is withdrawn, dour, and appears depressed, as were both parents during their adolescence.
 Parents’ concerns about their own psychiatric treatment are elicited and discussed, and Belinda begins counseling and medication, with improvement noted in her behavior and interactions with staff and peers at school.

-- Oedipus’ parents, separated for 3 years, have reunited recently, and Oedipus now spends less time with his mother.
+- Oliver’ parents, separated for 3 years, have reunited recently, and Oliver now spends less time with his mother.
 He craves the undivided attention she lavished on him during father’s absence.